Keith-Hon/generate-react-live-url/README.md

 2. Add support for embedding css/ scss
 3. Add support for github public repository
 4. Add a user interface to generate such url
+5. List all props of a react component